 The possession of hashish or other marijuana concentrates is a felony, as are sale, manufacture, and possession with the intent to distribute.
 The maximum penalty for possession is five years in prison and $10,000, while distributing comes with between one and 20 years in prison and up to $25,000 in fines.

-Nebraska law bans drug paraphernalia but treats it as a civil infraction rather than a crime.
+Nebraska law bans drug paraphernalia but treats first-time possession of it as a civil infraction rather than a crime.
 Paraphernalia in the state includes any items intended for use with the cultivation, harvesting, cultivation, testing, analysis, storage, or use of marijuana.

 Possession and use.
-Possession of paraphernalia on a first offense carries a fine of up to $100.
-On a second offense the fine is between $200 and $300, and on a subsequent conviction it increases to between $200 and $500.
+Possession of paraphernalia is a civil infraction on a first offense and carries a fine of up to $100.
+On a subsequent offense, the fine is between $200 and $500.

 Sale and distribution.
 Selling paraphernalia, or manufacturing/possessing with intent to do so, is a misdemeanor.
 Penalties include a fine of up to $1,000, up to six months in jail, or both.
 It is also a misdemeanor to advertise marijuana paraphernalia for sale, and the penalty is up to three months in jail, a fine of up to $500, or both.